SreeDharaniReddy/SreeDharaniReddy/README.md

-# 👋 Hey there, I'm Sree Dharani!
+👋 Hey there, I'm Sree Dharani!

-I'm a graduate student at Northeastern University, exploring everything from machine learning and deep learning pipelines to end-to-end data engineering and real-world AI applications.
-I love building intelligent systems that connect data, models, and meaningful outcomes — whether it's a predictive model, a RAG pipeline, a streaming data workflow, or a dashboard that tells powerful stories.
+I’m a Data Analytics Engineering graduate from Northeastern University, exploring everything from machine learning and deep learning pipelines to end-to-end data engineering and real-world AI applications.
+I enjoy building intelligent systems that connect data, models, and meaningful outcomes — whether it’s a predictive model, a RAG pipeline, a streaming data workflow, or a dashboard that tells powerful stories.

 ---

 ## 💡 A Bit About Me

 - 🎓 Master’s in Data Analytics Engineering, Northeastern University (Boston, MA)
-- 🤖 Experienced in building AI, ML, and LLM-powered workflows (RAG, deep learning, predictive models)
+- 🤖 “Hands-on experience building AI, ML, and LLM-powered workflows (RAG, deep learning, predictive models)
 - ⚙️ Skilled in designing scalable ETL/ELT pipelines, real-time streaming systems, and cloud-based data platforms
 - 📊 Strong background in statistical modeling, analytics, and data visualization (Power BI, Tableau)
 - 🧠 Love solving problems at the intersection of **AI + Data Engineering + Analytics**